dshetty100/Credit_Risk_Analysis/README.md

     The F-scores were an average of only 0.57 and an F-score for high-risk prediction of only 0.01.
     ![Cluster Centroids Undersampling Imbalanced Classifications Report](Images/CC_CR.png)

-* **Combination Sampling** gave an accuracy score of 0.6579.
+* **SMOTEENN (Combination of Over and Under Sampling)** gave an accuracy score of 0.6579.
 The model shows 66% accuracy at predicting credit risks.
     ![Combination Sampling Balanced Accuracy Score](Images/SMOTEEN_BA.png)

     The F-scores were an average of only 0.72 and an F-score for high-risk prediction of only 0.02.